How to Reduce

 We started with an MVP and developed a minimalistic app with the required functionality enough to hit the market and attract investors.
 Thanks to Azure and Twilio services, we could add several edge features like real-time translation in 50+ languages and messaging without dragging the development process for many months.

-Video learning applications for How Do I?
+Several applications for How Do I?

 How Do I? are long-standing advocates of assistive technology.
 We started working on their first mobile application for people with learning disabilities about 5 years ago.
 Since then, we have developed and deployed several video learning applications for different categories of users including people with dementia and Alzheimer’s.